gitcoinco/grants-stack/packages/round-manager/docs/DEV.md

 │   │   ├── web3Service.tsx
 ```

-It contains the `ProtectedRoute` component and `web3Service` which extends the base API service defined in `src/api.ts` by endpoint injection.
+It contains the `ProtectedRoute` component and `web3Service` which extends the base API service defined in `src/api.ts`
+by endpoint injection.

 ### Defining a new API

-Some features require server-side state management which involves keeping the UI in sync with an external data source e.g REST/GraphQL API service, Smart Contract etc. We use [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) which is
+Some features require server-side state management which involves keeping the UI in sync with an external data source
+e.g. REST/GraphQL API service, Smart Contract etc. We use [RTK Query](https://redux-toolkit.js.org/rtk-query/overview)
+which is

 > a powerful data fetching and caching tool.
-It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself
+It is designed to simplify common cases for loading data in a web
+> application, eliminating the need to hand-write data fetching & caching logic yourself

 All queries and mutations inject endpoints into the base API `src/api.ts`